 Strawberries: use the freshest, ripest strawberries you can find.
 You can sometimes get 'jamming' strawberries more cheaply which are a little less pretty but would work fine in this recipe.
 You could also use frozen strawberries but it's harder to tell if you're getting beautifully ripe strawberries so you made need to taste and add more sugar to make up for this if needed.

-White sugar: is best in this recipe as it will enhance the strawberry flavour without competing with it.
+Granulated sugar: or white sugar is best in this recipe as it will enhance the strawberry flavor without competing with it.
 You could use castor sugar which will dissolve more easily, or at a pinch raw sugar, just make sure you stir the sauce well to dissolve in the sugar.

-Lemon juice: freshly squeesed lemon juice is best for this recipe.
-I do not reccomend using bottled lemon juice, it won't taste the same.
+Lemon juice: freshly squeezed lemon juice is best for this recipe.
+I do not recommend using bottled lemon juice, it won't taste the same.
 The lemon juice really helps add some brightness to this recipe and balance out the sugar.
 You could also use lime juice.

 How to make strawberry compote (strawberry sauce) from scratch

-Remove the green tops from the strawberries and cut into bite sized pieces.
-Cut lemon in half and juice one side.
-Measure out one table spoon of juice.
+Remove the green tops from the strawberries and cut them into bite-sized pieces.
+Cut the lemon in half and juice one side.
+Measure out one tablespoon of juice.

 Add chopped strawberries to the pot with sugar and lemon juice.
-Not need to add any water, the strawberries will release enough on their own.
-Put stove on a medium heat and stir until it starts to bubble and strawberries have release a lot of there water.
+No need to add any water, the strawberries will release enough on their own.
+Put stove on medium heat and stir until it starts to bubble and strawberries have released a lot of their water.

-Reduce head to low, over with a well fitted lit and cook for five minutes.
+Reduce heat to low, cover with a well-fitted lid and cook for five minutes.

-Remove lid from the pot and continue to cook sauce for about 20 minutes. stirring frequently to ensure sauce doesn't burn or stick.
+Remove the lid from the pot and continue to cook the sauce for about 20 minutes. stirring frequently to ensure the sauce doesn't burn or stick.

 Remove from heat and allow to cool.
-Transfer to air tight container and put in fridge untill needed.
+Transfer to an air-tight container and put in the fridge until needed.
 The sauce with thicken further as it cools.

 This makes a beautiful smooth glossy sauce with strawberry pieces.
 For a smoother sauce or to make strawberry coulis you can blitz the cooled sauce with an immersion blender.
 If you don't like seeds you could then strain the sauce.